prog4biol/pfb2019/README.md

 ### Logic: Control Statements

-Control Statements are used to direct the flow of your code and create the oportunity for decision making.
+Control Statements are used to direct the flow of your code and create the opportunity for decision making.
 Control statements foundation is build on truth.

 #### If Statement